Best Cutting Boards

 2. What should you look for in the best cutting board?

-For me personally, the material is everything when it comes to selecting the best cutting board.
+For me, the material is everything when it comes to selecting the best cutting board.
 There are so many cutting board options out there from plastic to glass, to even that bamboo cutting board that your mother-in-law tried to give you as a Christmas gift.
 How do we choose the very best?

 The aggravating clank of vegetables chopping against glass cutting boards was enough to convince me in university that noise-canceling headphones were well worth the investment.
 So glass cutting boards are out; and while you can find many a great dishwasher safe plastic cutting board, this material just doesn’t, excuse the pun, cut it for me either.
 I’ve found that wood or wood-fiber cutting boards are key.